-- 4. Return the skillet to medium heat, pour in 1/4 cup of the olive oil in the skillet over medium heat.
+- 4. Return the skillet to medium heat, pour in 1/4 cup oil, and wait until the oil is hot but not smoking.
 Add the bread crumbs and cook, shaking the pan vigorously, until the crumbs are light golden and crisp, about 1 minute.
 Transfer the crisped bread crumbs to a plate to cool.

-- 5. In a large bowl, combine the drained plumped fruit, the asparagus, pine nuts, saffron, if using, and 2 tablespoons of the olive oil.
+- 5. In a large bowl, combine the drained plumped fruit, the asparagus, pine nuts, saffron, if using, and 2 tablespoons olive oil.
 Season with salt and freshly cracked black pepper.

 - 6. Cut each burrata ball in half and place one half on each of 4 plates, cut side down.
-Strew the asparagus mixture on top of the burrata, sprinkle with the crisped bread crumbs, and drizzle with the remaining extra-virgin olive oil.
+Strew the asparagus mixture on top of the burrata, sprinkle with the crisped bread crumbs, and drizzle with the remaining olive oil.
 If desired, drape each salad with a thin slice prosciutto di Parma.
 Serve cold or at room temperature.

 Hungry for more?
 Chow down on these: